 Recreational drugs and alcohol

-There is a potential for an increase side effects in men who take Priligy whilst using LSD, narcotics (e.g. methadone or heroin) and sedatives such as sleeping tablets.
+There is a potential for an increase in side effects in men who take Priligy whilst using LSD, narcotics (e.g. methadone or heroin), and sedatives such as sleeping tablets.

 Priligy may increase the effects of alcohol and alcohol increases the risk of low blood pressure problems.